 - Distribute your content on both social and paid channels: Most of today’s social media platforms have incredible analytics that you can take advantage of to discover—and target—those most likely to buy from you.
 Keep them informed at the places they’re most likely to hang out on social media.
 On the other hand, create opportunities for your customers to interact with you on a deeper basis, such as blog posts, email subscriptions with unique insights targeted at solving their problems, and paid subscription services that publish content whose worth way exceeds the cost.

 - Focus on your content subscribers: When someone takes the time and effort to subscribe to your content publications, that means your content is something they need to make their lives—or their business—go more smoothly.
 Discover their biggest challenges and publish content that meets those challenges effectively.

-- Track, optimize, and report your content marketing efforts: Without a way to track whether your strategy is effective, you’re wasting every dollar, every moment you spend on content marketing.
+- Track, optimize, and measure your content marketing ROI: Without a way to track whether your strategy is effective, you’re wasting every dollar, every moment you spend on content marketing.
 Get the jump on your competitors and boost your bottom line with a tracked and well-documented content marketing program.
 Chances are, you’ll be in the minority.
 As Meyer points out, only 37% of all B2B content marketers do this.
 It’s a stunning statistic—yet one you can leverage when you document which facets of your content marketing strategy actually produce results.